BLB Solicitors

 Will my spouse get half of everything if they cheated on me?

 This is a question I get asked a lot.
-A husband or wife comes to me in pieces; their spouse has just announced that they have fallen in love with someone else and they come to me to find out if the ‘culpable’ spouse still gets to walk away with half the assets.
+A husband or wife will come to me in a state of distress; their spouse has just announced that they have fallen in love with someone else, and they want to know whether the ‘culpable’ spouse still gets to walk away with half the assets.

-The bad news for clients in this situation is that the law does not take into account the reason for the termination of a marriage when deciding how the matrimonial assets should be divided; whilst adultery and unreasonable behaviour, for now, can be facts used to evidence the irretrievable breakdown of a marriage for the purposes of obtaining a divorce, the fact relied upon in the divorce proceedings has no bearing whatsoever on the financial settlement.
+The bad news for clients in this situation is that the law does not take into account the reason for the breakdown of a marriage when deciding how the matrimonial assets should be divided.

 The law – achieving ‘fairness’